 Question: Does the metric report only non-zero values, or does it also report zero values?

-If your metric includes zero values, or if blips in the network might result in temporary zero values, Tanzu Observability Support recommends that you use cumulative counter metrics, which represent increasing numerical values.
+If your metric includes zero values, or if blips in the network might result in temporary zero values, our Technical Support team recommends that you use cumulative counter metrics, which represent increasing numerical values.

 Your data might already come in as counters, for example, the uptime for a system.
 Or you can explicitly set up a counter to count tasks completed, errors occurred, etc. For example,